Skip to content

 There are some fantastic waterproof walking shoes for women and for men these days that look great and will keep your toes warm and dry.

-I’ve always liked the shoes made by North Face, Merrell and Keen, and many of these can double as a street shoe.
+I’ve always liked the shoes made by La Sportiva, North Face, HOKA and Keen, and some can double as a street shoe.

-If you’ve got a favourite brand I’d love to hear from you, as I’m always on the lookout for recommendations
+If you’ve got a favourite brand I’d love to hear from you, as I’m always looking for recommendations!

 #3 – Umbrella (extra strong)